AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 **Configuring default naming**

 Create a default naming convention that is used in any batch set preset recipe.
-The default naming convention selected in the batch set preset definition is likely all that your company needs to batch-generate sets.
+The default naming convention selected in the batch set preset definition is likely all that your company needs for generating batch sets.
 A batch set preset is created to use the default naming convention that you define.
 You are able to create as many Batch Set presets with alternate, custom naming conventions needed for a particular set of content in cases where there is an exception to the company-defined default naming.

 While setting up a default naming convention is not required to use batch set preset functionality, you can use it to define as many elements of your naming convention that you want grouped in a set.
 Doing so helps to streamline batch set creation.